Canada in World War I: Hundred Days Offensive

 Throughout these three final months, the Canadian troops saw action in several areas.
 The first was near the enemy salient on August 8 where the Canadian Corps (along with the New Zealanders, Australians, French and British) was charged with the task of spearheading the assault on the German forces in Amiens.
 In the subsequent battle, the morale of the German forces was badly shaken.
 In Ludendorff's words, the battle of Arras was a "black day for the German army."
 After their breakthrough at Amiens, the Canadians were shifted back to Arras and given the task of cracking the Hindenburg Line in the Arras area.

 Canadian troops shelter in a ditch during the Battle of Cambrai.

 Between August 26 and September 2, the Canadian Corps launched multiple attacks near the German front at Canal du Nord.
 On September 27, 1918, the Canadian Corps broke through the Hindenburg Line by smashing through a dry section of the Canal du Nord.
 The operation ended in triumph on October 11, 1918, when the Canadian forces drove the Germans out of their main distribution centre in the Battle of Cambrai.
 The corps carried on to swift successes at Denain and Valenciennes and on the final day of the war marched successfully to Mons.

 Though incredibly successful, this period was also very costly, as the Canadian Corps suffered 46,000 casualties in the final hundred days of the Great War.
 The last Canadian to be killed was Private George Lawrence Price, two minutes before the armistice took effect at 11 am. on November 11.
 He is traditionally recognized as being the last British soldier and second last soldier killed in World War I.

+Homecoming

+It took months to bring Canada's soldiers home after the end of the war.
+Anxious to be home, some soldiers rioted in March 1919 to try to rush matters.